yuvalm11/prompter-plotter/README.md

 ### Future improvements

-- [ ] fine-tune the threshold for the minimum distance between drawing points to avoid overlapping
-- [ ] Add a progress bar to the web interface to show the user how much of the drawing has been completed
+- [ ] A progress bar to show the user how much of the drawing has been completed
-- [ ] Add a live speed control to the web interface
+- [ ] Live speed control in the web interface
 - [ ] Emergency stop button
 - [ ] Artistic algorithm, shading, etc.
 - [x] Make a good demo video!